anupam-kumar-krishnan/A2Z-DSA/C++ STL/Complete C++ STL in 1 Video.md

  vector<int> v(5);
 // without element will make a container with garbage value
+// even if I push an element after declaring vector, it will increase it's size accordingly
+// that's why it is called dynamic in nature

  vector<int> v1(5, 20);
 // [20, 20, 20, 20, 20]